 If you were involved in a truck accident caused by another party, there are many legal options you can explore to pursue compensation.
-However, you might wonder who you can sue for collision-related damages.
+However, you might wonder who you can sue in a truck accident case for collision-related damages.

-While you may not need to take legal action, you can technically sue any party whose negligence contributed to the incident.
+While you may not need to take legal action, you can technically sue any party whose negligent actions contributed to the incident.

 It’s best to consult with an Atlanta truck accident lawyer from John Foy & Associates to discuss your legal case and how you should proceed.
 An experienced attorney from our team can determine who was responsible for the crash and who can be sued in your truck accident case.